 Tropes by Characters:See the Character Subpage.

 Tropes by Round:Note: Only tropes found in the winning (canon) entries, plot entries, one-shots and spectator entries will be included.
+Season One and Season Two Tropes should be organized in the according sections.

 open/close all folders